pzhaojohnson/RNA2Drawer/README.md

 Tertiary interactions (e.g. pseudoknots, kissing loop interactions) are represented by a curved line connecting two subsequences, with a line drawn over each of the two subsequences capping them.
 Tertiary interactions can be added in `Annotate` -> `Add a Tertiary Interaction`.

 The curve of a tertiary interaction can be adjusted by left-clicking it and moving the mouse.
-Right-clicking the curve of a tertiary interaction opens a popup that allows you to edit its parameters.
+Right-clicking the curve of a tertiary interaction opens a popup that allows you to edit its parameters (as well as delete it).
 You can set the following parameters for a tertiary interaction.

 &nbsp;&nbsp;&nbsp;&nbsp;`Line Color`: The color of the lines of a tertiary interaction.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;`Line Thickness`: The thickness of the lines of a tertiary interaction.<br />